denten-books/plain-text/0-intro.md

 some point must have occupied the same contiguous time and space.
 The printing press introduced a range of structures that mediate between readers and authors.
 Distance, time, and mediation subsequently weaken notions of authorial fidelity.
-At the very least, we understand that such intermediary structures as editors, publishing houses, and printing presses inject an element of noise into the channel of communication.
+At the least, we understand that such intermediary structures as editors, publishing houses, and printing presses inject an element of noise into the channel of communication.